 It will be helpful to summarize the foregoing discussions by listing the primary similarities and differences among the various types of MPDs.
-This will help highlight the nature of this specification as a baseline and point of leverage for all five classes of IEMs and their associated MPDs: NIEM release, core update, domain update, IEPD, and EIEM.
+This will help highlight the nature of this specification as a baseline and point of leverage for all five classes of MPDs: NIEM release, core update, domain update, IEPD, and EIEM.
 Note that these lists are not all inclusive.